Barriers in the workplace can make it more difficult for you as a disabled employee. But here are few tips when you start a new job:

 Make it clear that you always want to be invited to social events.
 That way you’ll have the option to go when you feel able to.

 Think about when you have the most energy and make the most of that time.
 This might mean things like missing out on evening drinks, but going to work lunches.
 Using your leave can also help if you struggle in the evenings, by giving you time to recover.

 It’s OK if there are some things that you might not be prepared to do even if the organisers have tried to make it accessible.
 You do not have to live up to other people’s expectations.

 Helping and including other people

 Most people worry about fitting in at work at some point.
 Contributing to a positive culture will help to make things better for everyone, including you.

 If you’ve helped someone, you might feel more comfortable asking them to help you.
 These could be small things, like getting someone a cup of tea or including them in an email.
 If someone is helpful, email and thank them.
 Copying other people will let other people know what works for you.

-Bringing in food can help to start conversations, particularly about things that aren’t about disability.
-Talking about what matters to you will help you to find common interests.
+Bringing in food can help to start conversations, particularly about things that are not about disability.
+Talking about what matters to you will help you find common interests.

 Get involved with social events

-People who know about your condition can help to make sure that things are inclusive and accessible for you when you aren’t around to say something yourself.
+People who know about your condition can help to make sure that things are inclusive and accessible for you when you are not around to say something yourself.
 Things can get lost in translation, such as when you need something from your IT or facilities team.